 The consideration of an electronic discovery vendor - or any other litigation support vendor for that matter - in connection with either pending or threatened litigation or an administrative proceeding, should always start with a conflicts check as the first step.
-While there may be situations in which a vendor is retained to perform ministerial or quasi-ministerial type services (equivalent to photocopying) there are others in which the vendor will be privy to confidential information about the client's information management systems and policies as well as their litigation strategy.
+While there may be situations in which a vendor is retained to perform ministerial or quasi-ministerial type services (equivalent to photocopying), there are others in which the vendor will be privy to confidential information about the client's information management systems and policies as well as their litigation strategy.
 It is therefore imperative to ensure that there are no conflicts or potential conflicts at the outset.
-It is also imperative that a conflicts check be performed by any entity that will be acting as a sub-contractor to the vendor, and that any potential conflict be addressed.
+It is also imperative that a conflicts check be performed by any entity that will be acting as a sub-contractor to the vendor, and that any potential conflict be addressed prior to the engagement of the vendor that will be acting as the general contractor.

 In situations where an RFP will be issued, considerations regarding potential conflicts should always precede the issuance of the RFP.
-Responding to an RFP is a time-consuming and expensive process for vendors, and in appropriate cases no conflicts check is required to ensure that there are no conflicts which would preclude the vendor's retention to provide the services described in the RFP.
-In order to facilitate this process, we recommend that a non-disclosure agreement be executed prior to disclosing to prospective vendors the name of the client and the nature of the case or proceeding for which vendor retention is sought.
+Responding to an RFP is a time-consuming and expensive process for vendors, and it is unfair to put vendors through the task of responding to an RFP before determining that there are no legal or business conflicts that would preclude the vendor's retention to provide the services described in the RFP.
+In order to facilitate this process, we recommend that a non-disclosure agreement be executed prior to disclosing to prospective vendors the name of the client and the nature of the case or proceeding for which vendor services are being sought.
 A sample non-disclosure agreement is contained in Appendix B.

 What constitutes a conflict?
 Lawyers are constrained from taking on the representation of a party who is adverse to their other clients, and electronic discovery vendors, as well as all litigation support vendors, should follow the same conflicts rules that lawyers follow.
-While it is understood that adhering to the conflict rules followed by lawyers may result in vendors having to turn down certain engagements, this may be a cost of doing business that is necessary in order to protect parties during litigation and proceedings.
-Moreover, because parties may waive a conflict, vendors may be able to undertake engagements in situations where a party grants them a conflicts waiver.
-Clients, lawyers and vendors should engage in an open and frank discussion concerning conflicts, and, where appropriate, parties should consider the waiver of conflicts and allow vendors that are providing, or that have provided services to also provide services to adverse parties in situations where there will be no prejudice suffered as a result of having waived the conflict.
+While it is understood that adhering to the conflict rules followed by lawyers may result in vendors having to turn down certain engagements, this may be a cost of doing business that is necessary in order to protect parties during litigation and regulatory proceedings.
+Beyond legal conflicts, there may also be business conflicts that preclude the retention of a particular vendor under certain circumstances - for example, a vendor that is being considered by a party may have been previously retained by a competitor of the party and may be in possession of non-public information or trade secrets belonging to its first client.
+However, because parties may waive a conflict, vendors may be able to undertake engagements in situations where a party grants them a waiver notwithstanding the existence of a conflict.
+Parties, their lawyers and vendors should engage in an open and frank discussion concerning conflicts.
+Where appropriate, parties should consider the waiver of conflicts and allow vendors that are providing, or that have provided services to them, to also provide services to parties that are adverse to them in situations where there will be no prejudice suffered as a result of having waived the conflict.